This page uses javascript to help render elements, if you have problems please enable javascript.

 Authors will receive a letter notifying them of the Editorial Board's decision in August.
 Accepted essays must be revised and resubmitted in electronic format at the beginning of the following fall semester.

 Any questions?
-Contact Professor Alison Kanosky.
+Contact Professor Adam Golub

 right col